chrisnoonan98675/site/xl-release/how-to/start-a-release-from-another-release.markdown

 ![Sample Create Release task](../images/create-release-examples/create-release-task-example-master-with-subreleases-02.png)

-And this is a Gate task that will wait for the subreleases to finish:
+And this is a Gate task that will wait for all three of the subreleases to finish:

 ![Sample Gate task](../images/create-release-examples/create-release-task-example-master-with-subreleases-03.png)